getodk/docs/odk1-src/briefcase-using.rst

 Aggregate server
 ~~~~~~~~~~~~~~~~

-Briefcase will ask for the ollowing information when using an Aggregate server as the push source:
+Briefcase will ask for the following information when using an Aggregate server as the push source:

 - A :guilabel:`URL`
 - A :guilabel:`Username` (optional)